Babilinx/zoc/README.md

 #items: []u8

-fn printItems *Self :: void with self {
+fn void printItems *Self with self {
 	self.items for i in {
 		i printi
 	}